ArtBlocks/artblocks-docs/creator-onboarding/curated-checklist.md

 ## Finishing Steps

+1. If you are using Settlement in your auction, after the auction has completed, you must go to `Payout Tab` and `claim revenue`.
-1. Once your project is completely sold out, you may reset the Additional Payee Percentage to 0% for any charitable giving that was conducted during minting.
+2. Once your project is completely sold out, you may reset the Additional Payee Percentage to 0% for any charitable giving that was conducted during minting.
 If removing, you will need to edit the secondary payee info to your wallet or set the percentage to 0.
 In order to successfully complete this change, you will need to input information in all fields in the Payout tab.
-2. You may also remove any language from your Project Description that was specifically included to describe sales mechanics.
-3. Report final charity donation totals in your Mainnet DM
+4. Report final charity donation totals in your Mainnet DM
-4. Please fill out the appropriate form to add bot-support to your Discord channel for your completed project: https://github.com/ArtBlocks/artbot/issues/new/choose.
+5. Please fill out the appropriate form to add bot-support to your Discord channel for your completed project: https://github.com/ArtBlocks/artbot/issues/new/choose.
-5. Personalize your OpenSea Collection.
-Learn more about doing so (here)[https://docs.artblocks.io/creator-docs/creator-onboarding/readme/opensea-personalization/].
+6. Personalize your OpenSea Collection.
+Learn more about doing so [here](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/opensea-personalization/).
-6. Last, please feel free to hang out as much or as little as you'd like in your channel going forward.
+7. Last, please feel free to hang out as much or as little as you'd like in your channel going forward.
 If you plan to take an extended amount of time away from the community in the next month, we'd appreciate it if you would communicate that you are disconnecting to your collectors in case they have any questions in the interim.